CHARLES

 36.

-A 2-year-old is to be admitted to the pediatric unit.
-He is diagnosed with febrile seizures.
-In preparing for his admission, which of the following is the most important nursing action?
+A 2-year-old boy is being admitted to the pediatric unit with a diagnosis of febrile seizures following a high fever at home.
+In preparing for his admission, which of the following nursing actions is most important?

 37.